 I'm dedicated to helping people realize that mental health is health; everyone needs and deserves to attend to it in order to live a fulfilling life.

 I have a Master’s degree in Marriage and Family Therapy and over 10 years of experience under my belt.

 My early work consisted of supporting sexual assault survivors, including crisis counseling, and counseling young adults in college.
 I later worked with teens and their families, helping them emotionally navigate through their recovery from trauma, depression, and anxiety.

-During that time, I got experience providing individual therapy, family therapy, and what grew to be my all-time favorite, group therapy.
-I started attending numerous trainings in therapeutic expressive arts techniques, applying them into my groups, and witnessing how powerfully the nonverbal world could make an impact on wellbeing.
+During that time, I got experience providing individual therapy, family therapy, and group therapy.
+I started attending trainings in therapeutic expressive arts techniques, applying them into my groups, and witnessing how powerfully the nonverbal world could make an impact on wellbeing.

-My more recent work at a hospital allowed me to immerse myself in the work I love most.
+My work at a hospital allowed me to immerse myself more into group therapy.
 I exclusively led group therapy and psychoeducation groups; this time, for adults in partial hospitalization programs.

 Over the last couple years, I’ve been honing in even more on my interests and strengths as a therapist.
-I began emphasizing my focus on perinatal mental health, mindfulness and acceptance, and neuropsychology; reading books and taking formal trainings from experts in these fields, especially as they relate to anxiety relief.
+I began emphasizing my focus on Mindful Self-Compassion, self-acceptance, and neuropsychology, reading books and taking formal trainings from experts in these fields, especially as they relate to anxiety relief.

 This past year, I started working toward my certification as an Othmer Method neurofeedback provider.
 This "super-therapy" has quickly grown to be my favorite and most exciting addition to my private practice!